 I tend to use the two terms almost interchangeably, but they do have different meanings.
 In short, a Grimoire is impersonal and a Book of Shadows is personal.
-So a Grimoire wouldn’t feature your personal dreams, tarot readings, crystal grids, etc., but a Book of Shadows would.
+A Grimoire wouldn’t feature your personal dreams, tarot readings, crystal grids, etc., but a Book of Shadows would.
 Grimoires would be comparable to Commonplace Books: collections of interesting facts, puzzles, and quotations that people used to maintain.
 It wasn’t a personal diary, but it was personal in an impersonal way.
-A Grimoire would be similar; it’s not a magickal diary, but it does have magickal information.
+A Grimoire would be similar; it’s not a magickal diary, but it does contain magickal information.
 In short: You can put Grimoire information in a Book of Shadows, but you cannot put Book of Shadows (personal) information in a Grimoire and still have it considered a Grimoire.
 Some people suggest keeping two books (Flying the Hedge has a good article), and my partner suggested this very thing last night.
-I designed my dashboards for a Book of Shadows, because it’s about the here and now (specific months and dates) and it’s not “evergreen” material, which is what goes in a Grimoire.
-Eventually, I plan on maintaining both, and by “eventually” I mean soon or immediately.
+I designed my dashboards (shown up top) for a Book of Shadows, because it’s about the here and now, containing specific months and dates.
+It’s not “evergreen” material, which is what goes in a Grimoire.
+Eventually, I would like it maintain both a Book of Shadows and a Grimoire.

 Format: Handwritten or Typed